 In this post, you'll discover some actionable tips and tactics that you can use to improve your website architecture.

-For example, one tactic is to create a table view of your content or products to help visitors find what they’re looking for:
+For example, one tactic is to use the Posts Table Pro plugin to create a table view of your content or products.
+This improves the architecture of your website, helping visitors to find what they're looking for:

 Before we get to those tips, though, let's define what website architecture means in more detail.